The CEO's Runaway Wife

 She wanted more.
 A hurried, careless coupling wasn't enough.

 Daniel caught her hand, pressed it to his belt buckle, his tone edged with mockery.
 "Not satisfied already?
-If you want a gift, earn it."
+If you want a gift, then earn it."

 Scarlett swallowed down the sting, heat flooding her face.
 Two years of marriage and they'd barely touched.
 Shy, she pulled her hand back.